Physical Therapy Treatment Guide to Lower Back Pain

-Your spine is made to withstand all the stresses of your day to day activities.
+Your spine is made to withstand all the stresses of your day-to-day activities.
 The bones, the joints, the muscles, the ligaments, the tendons, and the intervertebral discs all work together to support your body and allow it to move the way you need it to.
 A sudden strain or injury on any of these structures compromises their ability to support and allow movement.

-Physical therapy engages machines like Interferential therapy (IFT), Transcutaneous electrical nerve stimulation (TENS), and ultrasound therapy to reduce pain.
+a physical therapist for back pain engages machines like Interferential therapy (IFT), Transcutaneous electrical nerve stimulation (TENS), and ultrasound therapy to reduce pain.
 Each machine is uniquely adept at targeting the structures causing back pain.
 They are effective in reducing pain and inflammation.

 Chiropractic for Back Pain

 Chiropractic treatment for lower back pain uses spinal manipulation and mobilization for the treatment of back pain.
 Chiropractic treatment helps restore the range of motion at the joints in the back and improves their function.
 Chiropractic treatment for lower back pain also helps reduce nerve irritability and improve the movement of soft tissues around the spine.

 Decompression therapy helps reduce the pressure from the spine, particularly the intervertebral discs.
 It is a motorized decompression that reduces the stress over the spinal structures.
 Physiotherapy for back pain allows the structures to heal and improves the exchange of nutrients at the injury site.

 Exercises are selectively prescribed for you to relieve pain.
 They reduce stress from the structures in your back.
 Nerve exercises help reduce tension and reduce radiating pain.
 Progressive strengthening exercises increase the strength and endurance of gliding muscles around the spine.